Fire Science Technology

 Program Information

 The Fire Science Technology program provides learning opportunities which introduce, develop and reinforce academic and occupational knowledge, skills and attitudes required for job acquisition, retention and advancement.
+An example of those skills are listed below:

 *Summarize the basic steps necessary for the investigation of fires (FSC 108)